midtown-ai/wwww/docs/glossary/t.md

    * adding a causal decoder to the bidirectional architecture.
    * replacing the fill-in-the-blank cloze task with a mix of alternative pre-training tasks.

  T5 claims the state of the art on more than twenty established NLP tasks.
 It’s extremely rare for a single method to yield consistent progress across so many tasks.
-That list includes most of the tasks in the GLUE and SuperGLUE benchmarks, which have caught on as one of the main measures of progress for applied language understanding work of this kind (and which my group helped to create).
+That list includes most of the tasks in the [GLUE] and [SuperGLUE] benchmarks, which have caught on as one of the main measures of progress for applied language understanding work of this kind (and which my group helped to create).
 On many of these task datasets, T5 is doing as well as human crowdworkers, which suggests that it may be reaching the upper bound on how well it is possible to do on our metrics.

  ![](img/t/t5_model.jpeg ){: width="100%"}

+ In the same model family are:

+  * T5 (Original, 2020) – The first version introduced in the paper "Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer."
+It used a text-to-text framework for various NLP tasks.
+  * mT5 (Multilingual T5, 2021) – A version trained on 101 languages using the [multilingual Common Crawl dataset].
+  * T5.1.1 – An improved version of the original T5 with modifications to training techniques, layer normalization, and the removal of dropout.
+  * T5+ (T5 XXL & T5 Ultimate, 2022) – Larger-scale versions of T5, including T5-XXL, which has 11 billion parameters.
+  * UL2 (Unified Language Learning, 2022) – A more advanced model inspired by T5, improving pretraining techniques.
+  * Flan-T5 (Fine-tuned LAnguage Net, 2022-2023) – A version fine-tuned using instruction-based learning, making it much better at following human prompts.
+  * Flan-UL2 (2023) – A combination of UL2 and instruction tuning, making it even more generalizable.

+ Each iteration has brought improvements in performance, scalability, and adaptability.

  More at: